 Hamptons Home: Five Simple But Creative Ways To Declutter Your Home

 Don’t let the mountain of clutter intimidate you.
 Try to spend just five minutes a day on clearing clutter.
 Then spend five minutes the next day clearing some more clutter.
-It will take time but eventually you will obtain a home that becomes clutter free.
+It might even be a good idea to consider storage units if you have a large excess of stuff.
+It will take time but it will be worth it in the end.
 Here are some fantastic ways on how to organize your home, eliminate that mess and get more space in your home.

 Imagine how clean and spacious your home will become.
 Visualization is a very powerful method for inspiring motivation.
 Take it room by room and only keep items that belong in that room.
 Get rid of what doesn’t.
 But how, you ask?

 Everything in its place.
 Try to pick say five things and find a place for them.
 These must be items that you actually use on a regular basis.
 Only use the item when needed and immediately return it to the place it belongs.
 This will become second nature.
 For example, you will find yourself not wanting to leave that pair of scissors on the TV because they just don’t belong there.
 Do this for every item in your home that you use regularly.
 Do this a little at a time so it does not become overwhelming.
 Pat yourself on the back for starting the decluttering process.